andriantolie/eosc-commands/README.md

       ```
 ---
 ## block
-- Description: get a block information from blockchain
+- Description: get information about the specified block from the blockchain
 - Arguments:
   ```
     eosc block <block_num_or_id>